alprivalov/ft_linear_regression/README.md

 ## Usage

-Run the main script to train the model and display the animation:
+Run the train_model script to train the model and display the animation:
 ```bash
 python3 train_model.py
 ```
-Run the main script to train the model and display the animation:
+Run the estimateprice script to estimateprice:
 ```bash
 python3 estimateprice.py
 ```